nivasgopi30/Alzeimers-Disease-Intensity-Prediction/README.md

-## Learn ML Engineering in a practical way.
-Great content is about to come.
-Stay tuned!!
+## Want to learn image classification??

+Take a look at how to identify the intensity of Alzheimer's disease through the brain MRI scan.